inimino/js-intro-exercises/slides-005.md

 --

 - HTTP
-  - The protocol of the Web
+  - The Web network protocol

 --